ManikyaAlister/Bayes-TOM-demo/README.md

 ## Files

+I have integrated the design report and code into a single Quarto document rendered to HTML for easy viewing.
+See below the specific files contained in the repo:

 - `Bayes-TOM-demo.qmd`: The main Quarto source file (includes code and narrative).
 - `Bayes-TOM-demo.html`: The rendered HTML output.
 Open this to view the demo without running code.
 - `Bayes-TOM-demo_files`: Various files that are saved when rendering the quarto doc.